 Parent page: PCB Objects

 A pad is a primitive design object.
-Pads are used for fixing the component to the board, and to create the interconnection points from the component pins to the routing on the board.
-Pads can exist on a single layer, for example as a Surface Mount Device pad, or they can be a 3 dimensional through-hole pad, having a barrel-shaped body in the Z-plane (vertical), with a flat area on each (horizontal) copper layer.
+Pads are used for fixing the component to the board and for creating the interconnection points from the component pins to the routing on the board.
+Pads can exist on a single layer, for example, as a Surface Mount Device pad, or they can be a three-dimensional through-hole pad, having a barrel-shaped body in the Z-plane (vertical) with a flat area on each (horizontal) copper layer.
 The barrel-shaped body of the pad is formed when the board is drilled and through-plated during fabrication.
-In the X and Y planes, pads can have a circular, rectangular, octagonal or rounded rectangular shape.
+In the X and Y planes, pads can have a circular, rectangular, octagonal, or rounded rectangular shape.
 Pads can be used individually as free pads in a design, or more typically, they are used in the PCB Library editor, where they are incorporated with other primitives into component footprints.

-Pads are available for placement in both the PCB editor and the PCB Library editors, by selecting Place » Pad from the main menu, or by clicking the button in the wiring toolbar.
+Pads are available for placement in both the PCB and the PCB Library editors in one of the following ways:

 After launching the command, the cursor will change to a crosshair and you will enter pad placement mode.